runningman84/home-assistant-apps/README.md

 silent_control | input boolean to mute the alarm sound | None siren_switches | list of siren switches to turn on or off | [] notify_service | script to call for notification | None
-notify_title | title parameter for script | AlarmSystem triggered, possible intruder cameras | List of cameras (snapshots will be made once alarm is triggered) | [] camera_snapshot_path | Path for storing camera snapshots | /tmp camera_snapshot_regex | Regex for camera snapshots | "camera_.*\d+_\d+\.jpg"
+notify_title | title parameter for script | AlarmControl triggered, possible intruder cameras | List of cameras (snapshots will be made once alarm is triggered) | [] camera_snapshot_path | Path for storing camera snapshots | /tmp camera_snapshot_regex | Regex for camera snapshots | "camera_.*\d+_\d+\.jpg"
 alexa_monkeys | list of alexa voice monkeys for audio notifications | []
 telegram_user_ids | list of telegram user ids used for notifications | []

-HeatSaver
+ClimateControl
 ============

 This app controls the temperature based on the opening and closing of windows/doors and some global control settings.
 Tt saves heating by lowering the thermostat if you are away or a window is open.